 But let’s back track 3 years ago…

 I began my experiment by simply asking myself why I was buying new clothes.
-I had a somehow comprehensive (and of course organised!) wardrobe, yet I would regularly add new items onto my shopping list.
+I had a somehow comprehensive (and of course organised!) wardrobe, yet I would regularly add new items to buy onto my shopping list.

 I came to the realisation that I was buying new clothes out of boredom from the contents of my wardrobe, and this was due to the following factors: